Chris Wilkins did it again, yes he managed to write yet another “must have” book for the retro scene.

 Huge fan of both games, the first one was one of the first games i stayed up all night playing.
-I have not tried these in probably 20 years or so, but i have very fond memories of them so i guess i should fire em up and see if i still like em as much as back in the day.
+I have not tried these in probably 20 years or so, but i have very fond memories of them and i guess i should fire em up and see if i still like em as much as back in the day.

 International Karate, now there’s a classic.
 I must have played this game thousand hours or something.

 Reading the article and looking at the pictures sparks memories, both good and bad.

 The bad one being me trying to impress a girl with my karate moves after trying this game, that did not go to well down and i can safely say that it was quite the embarrassment heh.

 The book contains interviews or snippets from some rather famous C64 talents out there.
 Bill Herd, Chuck Sommerville, Tim Chaney, Matt Gray, Simon Butler, Chris Abbott, Ben Daglish, Jon Hare, Gary Penn, Robin Levy, Steve Crow and many more.

 I could say that you should buy the book just because of the interviews but that would have been wrong as there is more to the book than that, that said, they certainly help to reach that little extra needed for something to be special.